latolukasz/beeorm-doc/docs/guide/crud.md

 printID(categoryCars) // "ID: 1"
 ```

-If needed you can define ID for new entities:
+If needed, you can define the ID for new entities by setting the ID field before flushing the entity:

 <code-group>
 <code-block title="code">